mozilla/pdf.js/README.md

     $ gulp mc-deploy

 The console output will instruct you to `git push` so that the tag gets pushed to the repository.
-Please do that.
+Please don't forget to do that.

 #ORIGINAL README BELOW
 # PDF.js